-- Created informational copy and blog posts for the company relevant to the latest marketing changes.
+- Create 12 informational copies per week and 10 monthly blog posts for the company relevant to the latest marketing changes.

-- Edited and proofed documents for proper grammar, spelling, capitalization and verbiage.
+- Edit and proofread documents for proper grammar, spelling, capitalization and verbiage.

 - Applied understanding of public opinion, social media and traditional media use to create engaging and attention-grabbing stories.

-- Assisted in creation of pre-season marketing plans to support department and an divisional strategies.
+- Assisted in creating preseason marketing plans to support department and divisional strategies.

-- Created unique and engaging content for range of social media platforms including Pinterest, FaceBook and Instagram.
+- Created unique and creative content for a range of social media platforms including Pinterest, Facebook and Instagram, improving 20% of engagement.

 - Assisted with capturing and analyzing social media metrics.

-- Answered incoming telephone calls, took down messages and provided information.
+- Answered an average of 80 daily incoming telephone calls, took down messages and provided information.

-- Restocked office supplies and retrieved files for staff.
+- Restocked office supplies and retrieved files for a staff of 20.